piranha/solovyov.net/src/consult.md

 - Technical audit
 - Technical strategy
 - Team orgchart and development processes
-- Couching developers
+- Couching developers and developer experience (including CI/CD)
 - Immediate technical problems (which no apparent solution)
-- Overall system's performance
+- Overall system's performance and web performance

 Those are not the only areas I'm willing to help you out in, contact me if you're interested.